Reviewable/Reviewable/docs/subscriptions.md

 ## Subscription ownership

-At this time, even though a subscription covers one or more organizations, it is owned by a single user and only that user can manage it.
-Other members will be informed that a subscription exists with a “Organizational subscription active” message next to the organization name but will be unable to affect it in any way, even if they're an organization owner.
+Any organization member can start a subscription and they'll be able to manage it as long as they remain a member of the organization.
+Any organization owner is also allowed to manage the subscription but cannot delegate this privilege at the moment.
+Other members will be informed that a subscription exists with an “Organizational subscription active” message next to the organization name but will be unable to affect it in any way.

-It is also not possible to transfer a subscription between users.
-As a workaround, have the new subscriber begin another (duplicate) subscription, then have the original subscriber cancel theirs.
-This way, there will be no interruption in service.

-We intend to accommodate this better in the future, though it is not yet a top priority.
+An organization may not have multiple concurrent subscriptions.